italia/iam-proxy-italia/README-Python-Dev.md

 ## Step 3: Run the container

 Launch the script [run-docker-compose.sh](Docker-compose/run-docker-compose.sh).
-This will launch the docker composition that includes the container `satosa-saml2spid`.
+This will launch the docker composition that includes the container `iam-proxy-italia`.

 ## Step 4 (Optional): Install further dependencies in the container